ForestAdmin/agent-nodejs/docs/datasources/custom/structure.md

 You can declare relationships at the collection level, but that means that the datasource you are making is responsible from handling them.

-This will work out of the box for datasources using the "local-cache" strategy, however please read ["Using query translation > Intra-datasource Relationships"](./query-translation/relationships.md), before getting started if declaring relations the "query translation" strategy.
+This will work out of the box for datasources using the "local-cache" strategy, however please read ["Using query translation > Intra-datasource Relationships"](./query-translation/relationships.md), before starting for the "query translation" strategy.

 ## Examples